Department of Social Services, State-Wide Training Program

 Each Trainer must submit the ISP Trainer Registration Form, where they can attach a copy of their current license and a copy of their UAI Certificate.
 After submission, please note you will be redirected to a payment page to complete the $30 ISP trainer registration fee.
 Trainers will also need to purchase the ISP Curriculum.

 Please complete the ISP Materials Order Form and EMAIL to AGINGSTUDIES@VCU.EDU.
 You will then be directed to a specific curriculum payment page and sent the ISP training powerpoint and a link to the curriculum exam.

 PLEASE NOTE: Final approval as an ISP Trainer includes passing a curriculum exam.
 Certificates will not be issued until the exam has been successfully passed.
 ISP trainings will not be valid unless the Trainer has received his or her signed Trainer Certificate.
 Certificates are sent via email after passing the curriculum exam.

 Looking for a trainer?
-Check out our list of approved ISP trainers here: ISP Trainer List Spring 2021
+Check out our list of approved ISP trainers here: ISP Trainer List Fall 2021

 ISP Trainer Renewal

 Please complete a trainer renewal form annually before September 30th.
 After submission, please note you will be redirected to a payment page to complete the $12 ISP trainer renewal fee.
 Certificates are sent out via email within 5-7 business days after submission.